Driver CPC part 1 test: theory

 Multiple-choice questions part

-The multiple-choice questions part lasts for 1 hour and 55 minutes, and the pass mark is 85 out of 100 questions.
+The pass mark for this part is 85 out of 100 questions.

 Hazard perception part

-The pass mark is 67 out of 100.
-You can’t review your answers.
+The pass mark for this part is 67 out of 100.

 Your test result